apitrace/apitrace/DEVELOPMENT.markdown

 Coding Style
 ============

 These are guidelines for new code.
-Some of existing hasn't been updated to these conventions yet.
+Admittedly some of the existing code hasn't been updated to follow these conventions yet.

 Whitespace (all languages):